Skip to main content

 The IRM Model is based on a system of methodologies and skills that leverages on criteria ensuring consistency of the evaluations to improve the effectiveness of the analyses, adequacy of support for the main decision-making processes (definition of the Strategic Plan) and to guarantee the disclosure to the administration and control bodies.

-Risk Governance attributes a central role to the Board of Directors (BoD) which defines, on the basis of the analyses proposed by the Chief Executive Officer (CEO) and with the support of the Control and Risk Committee, with reference to the four-year Strategic Plan, the nature and level of risk compatible with the company’s strategic objectives, including in its assessments all the elements that may be relevant with a view to the sustainable success of the company.
+Governance attributes a central role to the Board of Directors (BoD) which defines, on the basis of the analyses proposed by the Chief Executive Officer (CEO) and with the support of the Control and Risk Committee (CCR), with reference to the short-medium term Strategic Plan, the nature and level of risk compatible with the company’s strategic objectives, including in its assessments all the elements that may be relevant with a view to the sustainable success of the company.

 The infographic represents the governance model of the internal control and risk management system, structured across three levels, involving governance bodies, management, the internal audit function and external assurance providers.
 At the top of the system are the governance bodies and entities, including the Board of Directors, the Control and Risk Committee, the Board of Statutory Auditors, the Supervisory Body, the Chair of the Board of Directors and the Chief Executive Officer.
 These bodies perform functions of direction, delegation, supervision and resource allocation, as well as accountability, reporting and assurance.
 Management is responsible for the implementation of the internal control and risk management system, which is structured across three levels.
 The first level is dedicated to the identification and management of relevant risks and related controls.
 This level is overseen by line management and risk owners within business and support processes.
 The second level is dedicated to monitoring the main risk categories and the adequacy of the control system.
 It is carried out by specialist functions, including: Integrated compliance Integrated risk management Manager in charge Corporate affairs and governance HSE Process owner Planning and control Dedicated or specialist risk functions and compliance models, such as security, asset integrity, cyber, health, data protection officer and organisation Second-level functions provide support to the first level.
 The third level is entrusted to the Internal Audit function, which performs independent assurance and advisory activities on the first and second levels of control and on the internal control system as a whole.
 The Internal Audit function also provides advisory activities in support of the first and second levels.
 Alongside the internal system, external assurance providers operate, contributing to the overall effectiveness of the control system.
 The model provides for structured flows of direction, supervision, accountability, reporting, assurance, communication, coordination and collaboration among the different levels and stakeholders involved.